 Relationships can be difficult or harmonious.
 It depends largely on how much positive energy is applied by both parties involved.
 Sustaining a relationship takes commitment, loyalty, romance, dedication and so much more.

-Judith Norris Tampa Bay Freelance Writer; Healthcare, Education, and Ghost Writing.
+Judith Norris, Tampa Healthcare/Education Freelance Writer.
 FREE writing consultation from former English professor whose lifetime of writing provides much experience for all of her writing clients.